jupyter/nbdime/docs/source/overview.rst

 Overview of nbdime project
 ==========================

-The nbdime project aims to provide tools for diffing and merging of Jupyter notebooks.
+The nbdime project provides tools for diffing and merging of Jupyter notebooks.

 ..
 TODO:: Write a better introduction and overview.